sigp/lighthouse/book/src/help_vc.md

           the broad Ethereum community has elected to override the terminal difficulty.
 Incorrect use of this flag will cause your node to experience a consensus failure.
 Be extremely careful with this flag.
-      --validator-dir <VALIDATORS_DIR>
-          The directory which contains the validator keystores, deposit data for each validator along with the common slashing protection database and the validator_definitions.yml
       --validator-registration-batch-size <INTEGER>
           Defines the number of validators per validator/register_validator request sent to the BN.
 This value can be reduced to avoid timeouts from builders. [default: 500]
+      --validators-dir <VALIDATORS_DIR>
+          The directory which contains the validator keystores, deposit data for each validator along with the common slashing protection database and the validator_definitions.yml
       --web3-signer-keep-alive-timeout <MILLIS>
           Keep-alive timeout for each web3signer connection.
 Set to '0' to never timeout. [default: 20000]